DavidKilty/ProjectSubmission1/README.md

 ## Credits

 I originally wrote the website only in HTML, all on a simple w3School tool.
-I then moved to CodeAnywhere, as per instructed, but lost that code as I did not push it in time before being locked out and moving to GitPod as is now recommended.
+I then moved to CodeAnywhere, as instructed, but lost that code as I did not push it in time before being locked out and moving to GitPod as is now recommended.

 I regret not getting comfortable with the IDE sooner as it was a great help.
 But I am glad I used W3Schools at first as it was very simple.
 The fonts are from Google as per learned with CodeInstitue.